Skip to content

 }

-export default function LikeButton({ postId, initialLikes }: LikeButtonProps) {
+function LikeButton({ postId, initialLikes }: LikeButtonProps) {

 const fetcher = useFetcher<{ likes: number }>()